thundercore/developers-portal/docs/support-center/faqs/pre-release-mainnet.md

 Right now you will have to configure most of the wallets to point to custom RPC url of ThunderCore ([https://mainnet-rpc.thundercore.com](https://mainnet-rpc.thundercore.com)).

 We are working on getting ThunderCore natively integrated in most popular wallets.

-## When will ThunderCore have its own wallet?

-Work is being done to create our own mobile wallet.
-Stay tuned.